indikabw/rs_proj/README.md

 ```
 Login with `username: admin` and `password: abc123` (admin password can be changed in grafana.yml).

-Then go to dashboards and click on the 'Bitcoin Price Index Dashboard' to view the time-series data in a plot that refreshes every 15s.
+Then go to `Dashboards > Manage` and click on the 'Bitcoin Price Index Dashboard' to view the time-series data in a plot that refreshes every 15s.